Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/stats/rankupdate.md

 # /stats rankupdate

 >### Information
->**Zoe provides information about top LP-winning and LP-losing registered players in a specific time.
+>**Zoe provides information about top LP-winning and LP-losing registered [players](/en/terms/player) in a specific time.
 You can choose between one day, one week or one month.** <br>
->**This is a message that automatically appears in the rankChannel after the respective time after activation (so after one day, one week and one month).** <br>
+>**This is a message that automatically appears in the rankchannel after the respective time after activation (so after one day, one week and one month).** <br>
 >**Usage: `/stats rankupdate daily`,  `/stats rankupdate weekly` or  `/stats rankupdate monthly`**.
 >{.is-info}